-Citi ThankYou Premier is comparable to a number of other cash back and travel rewards cards with annual fees, including Chase Sapphire Preferred Card ($95 annual fee), Capital One Venture Rewards Card ($59 annual fee), Citi Prestige ($450 annual fee), Barclaycard Arrival Plus™ World Elite MasterCard® ($89 annual fee), and various airline- and hotel-branded cards, such as American Express Gold Delta SkyMiles ($95 annual fee) and Chase Marriott Rewards Premier ($85 annual fee).
-It’s also comparable to cash back and travel rewards cards without annual fees, such as Discover it Miles, though the benefits tend to be less generous.
+Premier is comparable to a number of other cash back and travel rewards cards with annual fees, including the Chase Sapphire Preferred Card ($95 annual fee), Capital One Venture Rewards Card ($95 annual fee), and various airline- and hotel-branded cards, such as American Express Gold Delta SkyMiles ($95 annual fee).

 Redeeming ThankYou Points